tina1998612/ethereum-status-truffle-quick-start/README.md

 ## Usage
 1. Get status app by entering your email [here](https://status.im/).
 Follow all the instructions until u download the `TestFlight` app
 2. Clone this repository and navigate to this directory
-3. Find your phone's & machine's IP
+3. `npm install`
-4. Change the phone's IP address at the first line of `scripts/start.js`
+4. Find your phone's & machine's IP
-5. Change the machine's IP address by replacing all `<machine_ip>` with your IP (IPv4 address)
+5. Change the phone's IP address at the first line of `scripts/start.js`
-6. `npm install`
+6. Change the machine's IP address by replacing all `<machine_ip>` with your IP (IPv4 address)
-7. `ganache-cli -p 8546`
+7. Open another terminal window and type `ganache-cli -p 8546` to open a testing node
 8. Enable debug mode in the Status app.
 First, `Profile -> Advanced -> Development mode(turn it on)`.
 Then, `Home -> Status Console -> type /debug -> choose On`.
 DO NOT CLOSE YOUR PHONE'S SCREEN FROM NOW ON or you will have to enable debug mode again.
 9. Let Status connect to the test node we just opened instead of Ropsten.
 Switch node by `status-dev-cli switch-node "http://<machineIP>:8546" --ip <phoneIP>`
 <br>